carpentries/lessondev-trainer-training/episodes/backwards-design.md

   - and evaluating the curriculum design based on this assessment.
-- Backwards design helps keep curriculum development focussed on the intended learner, and it can make it easier to trim down lesson content to focus only on what is required to achieve speicfic outcomes.
+- Backwards design helps keep curriculum development focussed on the intended learner, and it can make it easier to trim down lesson content to focus only on what is required to achieve specific outcomes?
-- Creating a new lesson/curriculum with backwards design can take more time than an alternative, "content-first" approach.
+- Creating a new lesson/curriculum with a backwards design can take more time than an alternative, "content-first" approach.

 ::::::::::::::::::::::::::::::::::::::::::::::::